apraga/apraga.github.io/content/blog/mail.md

 +++
-title = "Command-line mail"
+title = "Mail with notmuch"
 date = 2020-10-01
 +++

-Today, we will see how to read and mails locally inside a terminal.
-My process use 5 tools (!) but allows for a very fast search with `notmuch`:
+Today, we will see how to read and mails locally for fast search.
+Using the powerful `notmuch`, a local database will be created.
+By default, `notmuch` do not move or remove mails but just operate on tags.
+5 steps are needed:

 1. synchronize mail locally (`mbsync`)
 2. index and tag mail (`notmuch`)
-3. use an email client (`neomutt`), with `msmtp` for sending mail
+3. use an email client (emacs interface to `notmuch`), with `msmtp` for sending mail
 4. move mails according to the tags (`afew`)

 Once everything is setup, you will only need to run `notmuch new`.